Shokescodes/alx-pre_course/0x01-git/README.md

-no be small coding o
+coding with grit in my teeth